tomzx/blog.tomrochette.com-content/agi/knowledge-transfer/article.md

 ## Learned in this study

 ## Things to explore
+* How can one be aware of information without processing it?
+	* If a human has a virtual assistant (another human or an AGI), how can they share information in the most efficient manner?

 # Overview
 ** How can one transfer the models in his brain/mind in an efficient, low time-active (using as little brain cycles as possible) manner?**
 * Type down everything that is in one's mind in a document
 * Say aloud everything that is in one's mind and record it in audio documents so that programs may be executed on the content to extract and generate models